Ekomjah/webpack-template/README.md

   > > > To do this run
   > > > `npm uninstall package_name`

 - Though optional, yet useful, consider using a code linter like ESLint.
-To use it, run: npm init @eslint/config@latest and answer the questions that the terminal gives using your arrow keys!
+To use it, run: `npm init @eslint/config@latest` and answer the questions that the terminal gives using your arrow keys!
+Then hit `npm install eslint@latest --save-dev` in the terminal as well!!

--To use a preset configuration, and then add some rules, to override, consider using a specific shared config that is hosted on npm.
+- To use a preset configuration, and then add some rules, to override, consider using a specific shared config that is hosted on npm.
 Such style guides like airbnb, standard, xo are the most used!

 - Then, run `npx webpack`for bundling the code and any other attached assets.